Program Overview

 Course Topics

-The 30-credit online Master of Engineering: Engineering consists of 15 core credits in data analytics and 15 elective credits consisting of additional data science courses or other online engineering and professional development courses.
+The 30-credit online master’s degree in engineering data analytics consists of 15 core credits in data analytics and 15 elective credits consisting of additional data science courses or other online engineering and professional development courses.

 You can also customize your courses to your chosen career path and personal interests so that you’re able to gain the necessary skills to advance within your industry.
 No matter which courses you select, the MEDA curriculum will provide the knowledge and application of the latest best practices and innovations.
 Some of the course topics you can choose from include: